Es Con Field Hokkaido: Access

-Kita-Hiroshima Station on Hokkaido Railway Company's Chitose Line is currently the closest train station to the stadium.
+Kita-Hiroshima Station on JR Hokkaido's Chitose Line is currently the closest train station to the stadium.
 In anticipation of the opening of Es Con Field in 2023, the west exit of the station is being expanded and a shuttle bus terminal is being added to provide access directly to the stadium from the station.
-With the walk from Kita-Hiroshima Station to the stadium being approximately 20 minutes, a tentative plan to build a new station closer to ballpark with bridge directly connecting the two was announced in 2019.
-The new station, tentatively called Hokkaido Ballpark Station, is scheduled to open in summer 2028.
-The Fighters’ stadium is also expected to have parking for 3,000 to 4,000 vehicles, unusual for ballparks in Japan which generally rely solely on public transportation.
+With the walk from Kita-Hiroshima Station to the stadium being approximately 20 minutes, a tentative plan to build a new station closer to the ballpark with a bridge directly connecting the two was announced in 2019.
+On 4 September 2026, JR Hokkaido named the new station "F-Village" which was proposed by the city of Kitahiroshima based on suggestions from residents and the name of the "Hokkaido Ballpark F-Village" complex.
+F-Village Station is about 300 meters away from the stadium and is scheduled to open in summer 2028.

+The Fighters’ stadium is also expected to have parking for 3,000 to 4,000 vehicles, unusual for ballparks in Japan, which generally rely solely on public transportation.

+Attendances

+The home attendances of the Hokkaido Nippon-Ham Fighters at the Es Con Field Hokkaido: